 Forensicare research aims to better understand and support the needs of consumers and carers, whilst ensuring service delivery is evidence-based.
 The program enables a nexus to take place between research and clinical practice, with each informing the other, so that learnings can quickly be translated into improved outcomes.

-Forensicare staff are supported to build their research capabilities, whilst partnering with researchers and academics with lived experience and clinical expertise across a variety of disciplines, including psychology, psychiatry, nursing, social work and occupational therapy.
+Forensicare staff are supported to build their research capabilities, whilst partnering with researchers and academics with lived experience and clinical expertise across a variety of disciplines, including psychology, psychiatry, nursing, social work, and occupational therapy.

-- Research Manager, Dr. Trent Furness
+- Forensicare Research Department Manager, Dr Trentham Furness

-- Forensicare clinician-researchers:
+- Example of Forensicare clinician-researchers:

-- Lorrae Mynard (forensic occupation therapy)
+- Lorrae Mynard (forensic occupational therapy)

 Applying to conduct research at Forensicare

 The Forensicare Research Department can be contacted throughout the planning and conduct of research at Forensicare.
 The Forensicare Research Department can assist with:

 - Submission to the Forensicare Operational Research Committee

 - Advice on study design and the literature review process